 Athens won a few surprising victories over the much more powerful Spartan army, the most significant of which was the Battle of Pylos in 425 BCE.
 This allowed Athens to establish a base and house the helots it had been encouraging to rebel, a move that was intended to weaken the Spartan’s ability to supply itself.

 In the years after the Battle of Pylos, it looked like Sparta may have fallen, but two things changed.
 First, the Spartans began offering helots more freedoms, a move that prevented them from rebelling and joining the ranks of the Athenians.
 But meanwhile, the Spartan general Brasidas began campaigning throughout the Aegean, distracting the Athenians and weakening their presence in the Peloponnese.
-While riding through the Northern Aegean, Brasidas managed to convince the Greek cities previously loyal to Athens to defect to the Spartans by speaking of the corrupt imperial ambitions of the Athenian-led Delian League.
+While riding through the Northern Aegean, Brasidas managed to convince the Greek cities previously loyal to Athens to defect to the Spartans by speaking of the corrupt imperial ambitions of the Athenian-led city states of the Delian League.
 Fearing it would lose its stronghold in the Aegean, the Athenians sent their fleet to try and retake some of the cities that had spurned Athenian leadership.
 The two sides met in Amphipolis in 421 BCE, and the Spartans achieved a resounding victory, killing the Athenian general and political leader Cleon in the process.

 This battle proved to both sides that the war was going nowhere, and so Sparta and Athens met to negotiate peace.
 The treaty was meant to last 50 years, and it made Sparta and Athens responsible for controlling their allies and preventing them from going to war and initiating conflict.
 This condition once again shows how Athens and Sparta were trying to find a way for both to coexist despite the massive power of each.
 But both Athens and Sparta were also required to give up the territories they had conquered in the early parts of the war.
 However, some of the cities that had pledged to Brasidas were able to achieve more autonomy than they had before, a concession for the Spartans.
-But despite these terms, Athens would continue to aggravate Sparta with its imperial ambitions, and Sparta’s allies, unhappy with the terms of peace, caused trouble that led to resumed fighting between the two sides.
+But despite these terms, the city state of Athens would continue to aggravate Sparta with its imperial ambitions, and Sparta’s allies, unhappy with the terms of peace, caused trouble that led to resumed fighting between the two sides.

 Fighting didn’t restart until c.
 415 BCE.
 However, leading up to this year, a few important things happened.
 First, Corinth, one of Sparta’s closest allies, but a city that frequently felt disrespected by having to adhere to terms imposed by Sparta, formed an alliance with Argos, one of Sparta’s biggest rivals next to Athens.
 Athens also lent support to Argos, but then the Corinthians withdrew.
 Fighting took place between Argos and Sparta, and the Athenians were involved.
 This was not their war, but it showed that Athens was still interested in picking a fight with Sparta.